 Several actions indicate Enbridge is moving forward with plans to approach property owners to expand the easement.

 - Begun construction on Line 3 over the Canada and Minnesota border for tar sands oil from northern Alberta to move to Superior, Wisconsin.
-More oil pumped to Superior means more pipelines are needed to move the oil through Wisconsin.
+More oil pumped to Superior means more pipelines are needed to move the oil through Wisconsin and Illinois.

 - Surveyed additional property along the entire pipeline route through Wisconsin.